 Be warned, this is often a death trope.

-- When Taichi was dragged back to the real world in Digimon Adventure, the time inconsistency meant that the remaining Chosen slowly split apart over the course of a month or so, partially of their own devices and partially because of the influence of PicoDevimon, to the point that Takeru and Tokomon, formerly very close, even got mad at and left each other.
-When he makes his way back, much of the next arc is him (and Sora, acting as a Mysterious Protector) trying to regroup the Chosen even as PicoDevimon continues trying to tear them apart.
+- Digimon Adventure: When Taichi was dragged back to the real world, the time inconsistency meant that the remaining Chosen Children slowly split apart over the course of a month or so, partially of their own devices and partially because of the influence of PicoDevimon, to the point that Takeru and Tokomon, formerly very close, even got mad at and left each other.
+When he makes his way back, much of the next arc is him (and Sora, acting as a Mysterious Protector) trying to regroup the Chosen Children even as PicoDevimon continues trying to tear them apart.

-- This, combined with other incidents, is what leads to most of Tenchi's gathering of girls to go off halfway through Tenchi in Tokyo.
+- Tenchi in Tokyo: This, combined with other incidents, is what leads to most of Tenchi's gathering of girls to go off halfway through the series.
 Once Washu figures out what's going on and Tenchi and Sasami end up in trouble, they start to return.

 - In Kingdom Come, it was Superman's retirement (after the death of Lois Lane, and the public favoring the Anti-Hero Magog over him) that caused most other heroes to also retire.
 Similarly his return years later inspires them to come back.